department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/authenticated-menu-usability/conversation-guide.md

 Great, I can see your screen.
 Next, I’ll have you pull up the prototype.
 Would you prefer I send you the link via Zoom chat or tell you the URL verbally so you can enter it in?

 TK: Prototype link
-*Guide participant to prototype.*
+*Guide participant to prototype.
+Prototype will start on the unauthenticated version of the life insurance page.*

 Excellent, I can see the prototype on your screen.
 Just as a reminder, since this is a prototype, not everything is clickable or fully functional.
 It’ll be helpful if you can think out loud as much as possible so I can understand how this prototype works for you.
+As a heads up, the prototype starts on a random page of VA.gov, but we don’t need you to give us feedback on this main portion of this page specifically.

-Ok, first, I’d like for you to show me how you’d use this prototype to see whether or not you have any rated disabilities on file with VA.
+Instead, first, I’d like for you to show me how you’d use this prototype to see whether or not you have any rated disabilities on file with VA.

 ***Goal: get participant to View Disability Rating page***